HENRYMARTIN5/installarch/README.md

 ls /sys/firmware/efi/efivars
 ```

 If this command works without errors, proceed.
-Otherwise, look in your BIOS for a setting called "Perfered Boot Mode".
-It is comfirmed to be in both the Thinkpad and Dell BIOS.
+Otherwise, look in your BIOS for a setting called "Preferred Boot Mode".
+It is confirmed to be in both the Thinkpad and Dell BIOS.

 ### Step 3: Connect to the internet and download this repo
 There are many ways you can do this.
 This guide covers some of the more common ones.
 If you're in a VM and didn't select "Bridged Adapter" mode, then you're probably already connected to the internet.
 Run `ping google.com` to test your connection.
 If you selected "Bridged Adapter" mode, then you're probably good to run `dhcpcd` and connect.

-If you're not in a VM but have an ethernet cable connected, chances are also that you can connect using `dhcpcd`.
+If you're not in a VM but have an Ethernet cable connected, chances are also that you can connect using `dhcpcd`.
 If that doesn't work, we can resort to a WiFi connection.
 Run `iwctl`.
 Now, at the new prompt, type `device list`.
 It should print a list of network interfaces on your device.

 Next, scan for networks.
 Choose a device from the list, and run `station [DEVICE] scan` with `[DEVICE]` being replaced by the network interface you chose.